 In MEWconnect’s specific example, the wallet is secured with a mnemonic phrase for recovery purposes should the phone become lost, stolen, or broken.
 Just like other hardware wallets, MEWconnect also functions as a HD wallet with multiple addresses.
 However, it defaults to the first address of the list and keeps the rest hidden.
 If you restore this wallet in a different provider, you’ll likely see multiple addresses along with your familiar one at the top.

-Other examples of smartphone wallets with hardware-like functionality include the Finney, supported by the MEW web interface, and Samsung’s Galaxy S10 blockchain phone.
+Other examples of smartphone wallets with hardware-like functionality include the Finney, supported by the MEW web interface, and Samsung’s Blockchain devices.
 Most of these hardware-like wallets are not full-fledged wallet interfaces, as they cannot send transactions or interact with smart contracts on their own.
 They’re used mainly as a secure access method, much like a hardware wallet, to allow users safer interactions with web-based or desktop wallets.

 In Part 3, we’ll take a look at mobile wallets and the differences between custodial and noncustodial wallets.
 We’ll also explore the benefits and detriments of centralization, and how it can have an effect on user experience.